Background pattern

 • Central Diabetes Insipidus.

-• Corrective and preventive treatment of bleeding accidents observed in the following cases:
+• Corrective and preventive treatment of hemorrhagic accidents observed in the following cases:

-• Hemophilia A and von Willebrand Disease (Type I, with factor VIII coagulant activity greater than 5%).
+• Hemophilia A and von Willebrand disease (Type I, whose coagulant activity of factor VIII is above 5%).

 • Maintenance of hemostasis before a surgical intervention.

-2. What you need to know before starting to use Minurin
+2. What you need to know before you use Minurin

 Do not use Minurin:

-• If you have excessive and prolonged thirst or due to excessive alcohol consumption.
+• if you have excessive prolonged thirst or due to alcohol abuse.

-• If you have heart problems or other conditions that require treatment with diuretics.
+• if you have heart problems or other pathologies that require treatment with diuretic agents.

-• If you have unstable angina, decompensated heart failure.
+• if you suffer from unstable angina, decompensated heart failure.

-• If you have type IIB von Willebrand disease, hemophilia A, and type I von Willebrand disease with factor VIII coagulant activity less than 5%.
+• if you have von Willebrand disease type IIB, hemophilia A, and von Willebrand disease type I whose coagulant activity of factor VIII is below 5%.

 Warnings and precautions